-Clew Bay is famed for its tranquility on balmy days when the seas are calm.
+Clew Bay is famed for its tranquillity on balmy days when the seas are calm.
 But did you know that one of its islands is wholly dedicated to peace?
 Maharishi Island of World Peace, or Inishraher, is 30 acres of pure serenity.
 Its purpose-built retreat centre, or Peace Palace, attracts guests from all over the world, who go to experience peace through the practice of Transcendental Meditation.
 What a perfect place to leave the worries of the world behind, reconnect with nature and find inner peace.
-See www.islandofworldpeace.ie to find out more
+See www.islandofworldpeace.ie to find out more.

-2. Squillions of Seals
+2. Squillions of seals

 3. Beatle Island

 The diminutive 19-acre Clew Bay isle of Dorinish has been both the dream island of Beatle John